Regional Food Producers Innovation and Productivity Program

 - expenditure related to the normal day-to-day operations of a business

-- promotional activities not related to disseminating information on the benefits of the innovation to the regional/seafood producing industry
+- promotional activities not related to disseminating information on the benefits of the innovation to the regional food/seafood producing industry

 - initial scoping of the market opportunity/innovation potential